 Since several years, I write on a “Beginner’s Guide to Finding User Needs”.
 One of my recent changes was the first section about why one should do user research.
-It is titled “User research helps you to create more useful products” (headlines in the book are mostly assertions in the book, so skimming the TOC yields useful information).
+It is titled “User research helps you to create more useful products” 1.

-One way that seems to be common is showing (claiming?) that research helps to develop empathy (and implicate that empathy is morally good and useful).
+So, how does user research do this?
+A common way to support the argument, is showing (claiming?) that research helps to develop empathy (and implicate that empathy is morally good and useful).
 However, “empathy” is a bit of a big word.
 What is in it?
 What does it mean to “do empathy”?
 How is it like?
 This explanation using a big word is similar to claiming that something happens, because “culture” or “discourse” does it.

 Since I got stuck with the because-of-empathy-approach, I tried to describe how-it-is-like (at least for me) to think about users and their activities before and after the research. (the following is taken from the book):

 Without research, assumptions about the user’s activities with current and to-be-created products are often shallow and do not involve the user’s context.
 They focus on some features being used, but not much more.

 Let’s say, I want to design an app that eases collecting and organizing knowledge snippets and their references to books and websites, targeted at PhD students.
 This is surely a great thing to work on—but without research, I would just have some disjointed ideas in my head: It should be more visual than other, similar software and have an efficient add-new-reference function based on scanning the books barcode, because typing is not much fun… My assumptions about the context of use are very vague: The PhD students would use the application because they need to manage references.
 Instead, when you researched users’ needs, you can easily think of what is important to users in rich and detailed ways, considering intertwined activities, motivations and problems of users. …